standardgalactic/zet/_papers/CAV_16.md

     out-of-order processors.
 We have applied this method to 8 different ARM processors spanning all stages of development up to release.
-In all processors, this has found bugs that would have been hard for conventional simulation-based verification to find and ISA-Formal is now a key part of ARM\textquotesingle s formal verification strategy.
+In all processors, this has found bugs that would have been hard for conventional simulation-based verification to find and ISA-Formal is now a key part of ARM's formal verification strategy.
     <p>
     To the best of our knowledge, this is the most broadly applicable formal